THREE IN THE MAGIC CARPET RIDE TRILOGY

 for three years, he could have his divorce.

 Bad news for me.
+Dad quickly forgot I existed.
 My new stepmother was an evil woman

-in return for a good education.
-I only saw the man four hours a year for the
+who drove a wedge between us.
+I saw the man four hours a year for the

 became a nervous wreck who couldn't hold a job.
 At age